 A true feat of engineering and construction, our railway is 420 kilometres long.
-It has 50% of curves, 20 bridges, 5 tunnels and 19 sidings.
-Today, a train consists of 210 cars and is over 2 kilometres long, requiring three locomotives.
+It consists of 50% curves, 20 bridges, 5 tunnels and 19 sidings.
+Today, a typical train consists of 210 cars and is over 2 kilometers long, requiring three locomotives.

 Located in Port-Cartier, our seaport is internationally recognized and has been part of our heritage for 60 years.
 Carved out of the rock and built by hand over a period of more than two years, it represented a real engineering feat at the time.

-Now operating 365 days a year, the ArcelorMittal port in Port-Cartier ships more than 26 million tonnes of iron ore, raw materials, fuel and grain to international markets annually.
+Now operating 365 days a year, the ArcelorMittal port in Port-Cartier ships more than 26 million tons of iron ore, raw materials, fuel and grain to international markets annually.

-On average, more than 450 ships reach the port each year, which involves more than 900 entry and exit manoeuvres.
+On average, more than 450 ships reach the port each year, which involves more than 900 entry and exit maneuvers.